Comparison of Nazism and Stalinism: Mass violence, xenophobia, and persecution of ethnic minorities

 In another contribution to the same volume, Christian Gerlach and Nicolas Werth discuss the topic of mass violence and the way that both Stalinism and Nazism used it.
 Both Stalin's Soviet Union and Nazi Germany were violent societies where the state accepted mass violence, such as the Great Terror of 1937 to 1938 in the Soviet Union and the Holocaust in Nazi Germany and its occupied territories in World War II.

-The Stalinist Soviet Union and Nazi Germany utilized internment camps led by state agencies: the NKVD in the Soviet Union and the SS in Nazi Germany.
-They also engaged in violence against minorities based on xenophobia, with the xenophobic violence of the Nazis being outspoken but rationalized as being against "asocial" elements.
+The Stalinist Soviet Union and Nazi Germany utilised internment camps led by state agencies: the NKVD in the Soviet Union and the SS in Nazi Germany.
+They also engaged in violence against minorities based on xenophobia, with the xenophobic violence of the Nazis being outspoken but rationalised as being against "asocial" elements.
 In contrast, the xenophobic violence of the Stalinists was disguised as being against "anti-Soviet", "counter-revolutionary", and "socially harmful" elements, a term which often targeted diaspora nationalities.
-The Stalinist Soviet Union established "special settlements" where the "socially harmful" or "socially dangerous" who included ex-convicts, criminals, vagrants, the disenfranchised and "declassed elements" were expelled to.
+The Stalinist Soviet Union established "special settlements" where the "socially harmful" or "socially dangerous" who included ex-convicts, criminals, vagrants, the disenfranchised, and "declassed elements" were expelled to.
 These "special settlements" were mainly in Siberia, the far north, the Urals, or other inhospitable territories.
 In July 1933, the Soviet Union made a mass arrest of 5,000 Romani people effectively based on their ethnicity, who were deported that month to the "special settlements" in Western Siberia.
-In 1935, the Soviet Union arrested 160,000 homeless people and juvenile delinquents and sent many of them to NKVD labor colonies where they did forced labor.
+In 1935, the Soviet Union arrested 160,000 homeless people and juvenile delinquents and sent many of them to NKVD labour colonies where they did forced labour.

 The Nazi regime was founded upon a racialist view of politics and envisioned the deportation or extermination of the majority of the population of Eastern Europe in order to open up "living space" for ethnic German settlers.
 This was mainly intended to be carried out after an eventual German victory, but steps had already started being taken while the war was still ongoing.
 For instance, by the end of 1942, the Nazis had deported 365,000 Poles and Jews from their original homes in western Poland (now German-annexed) and into the General Government.
 A further 194,000 Poles were internally displaced (not deported to another territory but expelled from their homes).
 The Nazis had also deported 100,000 persons from Alsace, Lorraine, and Luxembourg, as well as 54,000 Slovenians.